The

 Edward Earle, he was active in theatre, with several small Broadway

-that work included appearing on one of Ben Bagby's albums in 1967.
+and that work included appearing on one of Ben Bagby's albums in 1967.

 Those albums paid homage to the forgotten music of major composers